Blue Sky MD Program Director and Registered Dietician, Kristen Hunter, has some great tips for staying healthy through Halloween:

 If you choose to offer snacks to trick-or-treaters, choose options that provide at least a little nutritional value.
 Compared to most other candies, dark chocolates, such as Hershey’s® Dark Chocolate Kisses® or Special Dark Miniatures, have a bit less sugar, and provide antioxidants.

 Mini packages of popcorn, baked chips, pretzels, or Fig Newtons provide some nutritional value from the corn, potato, grains, or figs, rather than just being 100% sugar and processed saturated fats.

 Opt for Smaller Pieces

 If you give candy, give the mini-sized pieces rather than the fun-sized ones, which usually are at least twice the size and calories.
 This allows children to choose multiple candies for the same number of calories.

 Try to avoid giving any snacks that are pure sugar.
 Look at the nutrient label and if the only calories come from carbohydrates and sugar (no fat or protein), then it is a safe bet that it is all sugar.
 Another alternative to all of these snacks are mini packs of gum, which tend to have fewer calories and are enjoyable for almost any kid!
 For even less sugar and fewer calories, consider giving out sugar-free gum.

 If you do not want to give out candy or gum, researchers have found that children 3 to 14 years of age were just as likely to choose a small toy instead of candy.
 Think about passing out bouncy balls or temporary Halloween tattoos instead of candy.
-Visit your local party favor or discount store for even more ideas.
+This will also remove any potential for temptation for those of us that like to dip into our kids’ candy stash (shhh!).
+Visit your local party favor or discount store for even more toy or handout ideas.